 "Entering our land" is also a metaphor for setting up our homes, whether at the beginning of our married lives or whenever we seek to revitalize our home life.
 We should set up our homes with the goal of the Shabbat in mind, creating an atmosphere conducive to spiritual growth and harmony.
-This way, every Shabbat will be imbued with spiritual content, thereby being a source of renewal and hope for ourselves, our families, and our guests. - Rabbi Moshe Yaakov Wisnefsky
+This way, every Shabbat will be imbued with spiritual content, thereby being a source of renewal and hope for ourselves, our families, and our guests.
+(Likutei Sichot, vol. 12, pp. 245-249) - Rabbi Moshe Yaakov Wisnefsky